Real and complex multiplication on K3 surfaces via period integration: Abstract

 \section{Abstract}

 We report on a new approach, as well as some related experiments, to construct families of $K3$~surfaces having real or complex multiplication.
-Fundamental ideas include considering the period space of marked $K3$~surfaces, determining the periods by numerical integration, as well as tracing the modular curve by a numerical continuation method.
+The~approach is based on an explicit description of the transcendental part of the cohomology in a topological way, using topological tori.
+Fundamental ideas include considering the period space of marked $K3$~surfaces, determining the periods by numerical integration, as well as tracing the modular curve by a numerical continuation~method.